PrivSec-dev/privsec.dev/content/os/Firewalling with MirageOS on Qubes OS.md

 Your disposable templates should now launch and shutdown properly.

-### Disposable Firewall VMs
+### Disposable FirewallVMs

-You can now create disposable firewall VMs based on your disposable template.
+You can now create disposable FirewallVMs based on your disposable template.
 I recommend replacing `sys-firewall` with a disposable Mirage firewall.
-If you use ProxyVMs like `sys-whonix`, I recommend that you add a disposable Mirage firewakk after the ProxyVM as well, and use it as the net qube for your AppVMs.
+If you use ProxyVMs like `sys-whonix`, I recommend that you add a disposable Mirage Firewall after the ProxyVM as well, and use it as the net qube for your AppVMs.

 ```bash
 qvm-create \